frankier/skelshop/docs/snakemake.md

     $ wget https://raw.githubusercontent.com/frankier/singslurm/master/run_coord.sh
     $ chmod +x run_coord.sh

-Now you can download the Singularity image:
+Now you can download the Docker image with Singularity:

-    $ singularity pull shub://frankier/skelshop:latest skelshop.sif
+    $ singularity pull skelshop.sif docker://frankierr/skelshop:focal_nvcaffe

 Next, you need to create a JSON file specifying which type of nodes you would like to assign to different rules (steps in the workflow).
 [There is an example